 A short time later, after several groups stepped forward, a new plaque was mounted over his grave, telling the story of the dog.
 Sadly, without his name being mentioned.

 “The plaque reads: The Hoover Dam construction crew’s mascot was found as a puppy by workers at the construction camp.
 This dog traveled to and from the damsite with them and spent his days visiting the many work areas.
 On February 21, 1941, the life of this devoted animal came to an end when a truck under which he was sleeping rolled over him.
 The grave below was completed by the workers that same day”

 Who was Nig?

 He loved everyone who worked on the dam.
-In return for his dedicated friendship and color blind love, the workers made sure that he was well loved, well fed and well protected.
-If you got caught kicking or hurting the dog, you were promptly given your walking papers and escorted to the edge of town and asked to never come back.
-So when he was killed by the truck he was sleeping under, everyone seemed to have felt the pain and mourned the loss.
+In return for his dedicated friendship and color blind love, the workers made sure that he was well-loved, well-fed, and well protected.
+If you got caught kicking or hurting the dog in any fashion, you were promptly given your walking papers and escorted to the edge of town, and asked to never come back.
+So when he was killed by the truck he was under, everyone seemed to have felt the pain and mourned the loss.

 He is Remembered

-Last year they added a new information plaque, giving the visitor a little more history on the dog without giving him a name.
-I have also noticed that more tour guides now make his grave a stop on their walking tour.
-All positive things for the tour guest and the telling the story of the dam.
-Yet I still believe in the context of history, as well as the role he played in the building of the dam, the name of the dog needs to be properly mentioned.
-You can learn from history, you just can’t change it or ignore because someone felt offended.
+I still believe in the context of history, as well as the important role he played in the building of the dam: The name of the dog needs to be properly mentioned.
+You can learn from history if you are reminded of it.
+You just can’t change it or ignore it happened just because someone felt offended.
+That’s not right.